 The broad range of applications and environments in which Relays are used calls for different types of construction to protect their internal components.
 Panasonic's electromechanical Relays have a few different types of protective construction so that they can be used in a wide variety of applications.

-For example, excess heat is generated in applications where they relay coil is constantly energized and de-energized, that heat is dissipated through the coil wires and a small vent in the case of the relay is used to release that heat and protect the coil wires or any of the other internal components from melting.
+For example, excess heat is generated in applications where the Relay coil is constantly energized and de-energized, that heat is dissipated through the coil wires, and a small vent in the case of the Relay is used to release that heat and protect the coil wires, or any of the other internal components from melting.
 This method is used in our flux resistant, sealed and sealed capsule models.

 Sealed Capsule (EP Relays)

 Sealed capsule construction consists is hermetically sealed, has a ceramic and metal plating design where no harmful gases or humidity will ever reach the contacts.